dvreeze/ocp-java-17-learning/doc/chapter03-making-decisions.md

   * where each "switch label" starts with the `case` keyword, which is followed by a non-empty comma-separated list of "case values"
   * note that before Java 14 there could be only one "case value" per "switch label"
 * followed by a branch, which is zero or more statements
-* the last statement should be a "break statement", or else execution "falls through" to the remaining cases, which can be unexpected
+* the *last statement should be a `break` statement*, or else execution "falls through" to the remaining cases, which can be unexpected

 The other *switch case* is the "default case", which:
 * starts with the `default` keyword